 A Degree Apprenticeship is an exciting new route into work-based learning that enables apprentices to achieve a full degree while developing practical skills in the workplace.
 Employers benefit from sponsoring an apprentice by gaining a highly-skilled employee with both the academic qualifications and the relevant knowledge shaped by their on-the-job experience.

-The apprentice will spend 80% of their time at work and study part-time for 20% of their time, ensuring that they develop an in-depth understanding of the sector while bringing a fresh perspective and higher level knowledge and skills to the business.
-They can take up to five years to complete their degree with a final assessment carried out by a professional body.
+The apprentice will spend approximately 80% of their time at work and study part-time for 20% of their time, ensuring that they develop an in-depth understanding of the sector while bringing a fresh perspective and higher level knowledge and skills to the business.
+They can take up to five years to complete their academic programme with an end-point assessment carried out by a professional body'.

 - Offers a more practical and work-related approach to gaining a qualification